nationalarchives/tna-video-guidelines/guidance/editing.md

 If you make any changes after this, you will just need to render those sections that you have amended.

-Filming is in 1920px x 1080px, 72 dpi, in high definition.
-You need to create a 1280 x 720 version too for web players (see below).
-Ratio of widescreen (eg YouTube) and plasma screen is 16 x 9.
-A normal monitor also has the ratio of 4 x 3.
+Filming is in 1920px x 1080px (HD) at 16:9 ratio.
+You need to create a H.264 codec formatted video file.
+Please see [technical specs](file-output.md).

 In Premiere:

 File → Export → Media
-Export settings screen → Video tab → Select PAL, H264 format, Preset Apple TV 720P, Frame 1280 x 720
+Export settings screen:

-You can create presets to re-use.
+Format: H.264

-Media Encoder → Start queue
+Preset: YouTube HD 1080p 25

-AVI (Microsoft file format) and MOV (need Quicktime to play) are container formats.
-Could be any quality.
-FLV – used to be used in a Flash player.
+Click on **Output Name** and select the location where you want the file saved and change the file name if you choose.
+Then click **Export**.